Emergency:

 Turmeric contains a compound called curcumin, which has powerful anti-inflammatory and antioxidant properties.
 It is found that curcumin was able to reduce the symptoms of RA and improve the quality of life in patients with the condition.

 Visualisation or guided imagery is a well-known technique for the management of RA.
-The goal is to make the patients envision their pain receding slowly and being help relieve pain in the future.
+The goal is to make the patients envision their pain receding slowly and being helped relieve pain in the future.

 Yoga will help reduce pain and stiffness in people with arthritis, improve their range of motion, decrease joint swelling, increase flexibility, relax muscles, improve sleep quality, and boost mood and overall sense of well-being.